 Are pets allowed?

-We regret that The Squire is a pet free boat and we request that any visitors you may have respect this booking condition.
+Our boats are pet-free and we request that any visitors you may have respect this booking condition.

 View our full Terms and Conditions